birc-gsa-2022/project-3-c-o-no/README.md

 *Which algorithm did you use to construct the suffix array.
 What is its running time?*

+Changes to the parser from the previous projects adds some extra information of the alphabet of the string. <br>
+Radix sort needs σ different buckets.
+The order of the buckets (aka order of symbols) also needs to be known.
+This is done in the parser while parsing the sequence.
+Ascii char 32 to 127 is printable, which means there are 96 possible symbols, not including the sentinel \0.
+An array of size 96 filled with zeroes is made.
+This is done in O(96).
+As the string is parsed, the array is filled with the count of each char's occurences.
+At the same time a count of how many different chars exist (σ-1) is made.
+This is done in O(n) time, which is already included in the parsing time.
+Two new arrays (one representing the alphabet and one representing the number of occurnces) of size σ is made in O(96) by finding the σ-1 elements and including the sentinel.
+In total this is done in 2O(96)+O(n)=O(n), which does not add to the assymptotic running time.
+In addition, O(96)+2O(σ)=O(σ) memory is used, which, since it is withing ascii, is constant.

 ## Insights you may have had while implementing the algorithm

 ## Problems encountered if any